andremetelo/MTG-Fetch-Land-Impact-Simulator/README.md

 In order to figure out the impact, I wrote a simple C based simulator that tracks how many fetch lands, other lands and spells are drawed in a quick 6 turn game. than ran it for 100K games and different number of fetch-lands in the deck.

 Than adjusted the averages for a GP event, and figured out how many actual spell cards a player should expect to drawn just by thining the deck.
 The results were very interesting.
+Are the fetches worthy their cost solely on the thinning your deck?
+Even with the data, it is hard to say, as those extra cards can easily make or break your TOP 8 chances.

 In case you are not familiar with magic, this is the description of what a fetch land does: https://mtg.fandom.com/wiki/Fetch_land